Origin and evolution of the flamenco cajón

-The top of the Thomann Multi Cajon is made of excellent quality Constantinople acacia wood that was hand-selected to ensure that it is top-notch, even though it is an inexpensive mid-range flamenco cajon.
+The top of the Thomann Multi Cajon is made of excellent quality Constantinople acacia wood that was hand-selected to ensure that it's top-notch, even though it's an inexpensive mid-range flamenco cajon.

 Its body is made of birch wood, very resistant to breakage.
-Although not as strong as mahogany, birch is a good wood for a drawer in this range.
+Although not as strong as mahogany, birch is a good wood for an instrument in this range.

-Inside it has a beading system made of high quality steel to guarantee its durability.
-Overall, this is a rugged instrument in every part.
+Inside, it has a beading system made of high quality steel to guarantee its durability.
+Overall, this is a robust instrument in every part.

 The Thomann Multi Cajon measures 48 x 31 x 30 cm, which is a slight variation from the standard.
 That single extra centimeter is enough to modify the sound.
 It also incorporates a double squeaker snare system that can be adjusted by means of a heavy-duty external knob.

 For the finish, the company has thought to leave the beautiful natural colors of the wood on the top and we love it.
-In addition, a practicepad and a good quality flamenco cajón case are included for transporting the cajón wherever you want.
+In addition, a practice pad and a good quality flamenco cajón case are included for transporting the cajón anywhere.

 The sound of this flamenco cajon is stable, precise and has a wonderful response in the lows as well as in the mids and brightness.
 In addition, if the musician has a good technique, the woodwinds allow him to play with different nuances.

 The snare system has twenty metal strings each.
-It is excellent and has a fantastic response, but what we love the most is that it is adjustable.
+It's excellent and has a fantastic response, but what we love the most is that it's adjustable.
 You can decide whether to use it or not, as well as the intensity of its function on the soundboard.

-It is a great flamenco cajon that has almost everything to be high-end and also its adjustable snare system is of very good quality and allows you to play with the sounds.
+It's a great flamenco cajon that has almost everything to be high-end, and its adjustable snare system is of very good quality and allows you to play with the sounds.
 We recommend it for flamenco cajone players who want an affordable mid-range instrument but with some high-end features.
 Find the best prices at Thomann.